gabisonia/gabisonia/README.md

 - [qa.cafe](https://qa.cafe) – a space for QA professionals to find jobs and grow their careers

 Outside of coding, I enjoy learning about startups, traveling, and meeting people from different cultures.

+My GitHub might look like a graveyard, but it’s full of half-finished ideas and hidden startup experiments.

+Feel free to check out my repos or connect.